crossbone-magister/timewarrior-extensions/README.md

 ### File name
 The file **must** be named after the day the trackings have to be recorded to.
 File name **must** adhere to the following date format `YYYYMMDD.csv`
-> For example, if you wish to register time trackings from January First 2023, the file should be named `20230101.csv`
+> For example, if you wish to register time trackings from January the First 2023, the file should be named `20230101.csv`

 ### Line format
 Each line **must** be composed as follows: